seppo0010/pcitrw/01-01-binary-search.md

 #### Guess Who?

-The same algorithm can be applied to the children's game Guess Who?.
+The same idea can be applied to the children's game Guess Who?.
 The optimal strategy is to ask a question that will discard half of the options.

 Going to the opposite extreme by asking a very specific question is a